 ASN does not support this measure and believes that this may be an appropriate measure as a metric in the primary care setting but is not suitable for dialysis facilities.
+As such, ASN agrees with NQF that this measure should be fully developed before it comes up for consideration.

 ASN supports parsimony in measures.
-ASN believes that it is necessary and beneficial to have evidence-based metrics on important indicators of care quality in non-dialysis chronic kidney disease and ESRD.
+ASN believes that it is necessary and beneficial to have evidence-based metrics on important indicators of care quality for the nondialysis chronic kidney disease population and the ESRD population.
 However, ASN also believes that redundant or discrepant measures, as well as measures that are not validated or do not address a care gap, may actually serve to threaten quality of care.
 The society observes that, under the Conditions for Coverage (CfC) system for dialysis units, states conduct detailed periodic inspections while CMS maintains well-delineated interpretive guidance.
 Critically, avoiding discrepancies with the CfCs and minimizing redundant regulations are important for efficiency, minimizing patient survey burden and is important for validity in achieving desired outcomes of measures.
-It is within these contrasts that we comment on the currently proposed measures.
+It is within these contrasts that we commented on the currently proposed measures.